ibm-cloud-docs/containers/encryption.md

 ## Next steps
-{: #encryption-next-steps}
+{: #plan-storage-next}

-To get started with encryption, you must first [create a KMS instance and root key](/docs/containers?topic=containers-encryption-setup).
+To continue the planning process, choose a [storage option](/docs/containers?topic=containers-storage-plan).
+If you're ready to get started with encryption, move on to[create a KMS instance and root key](/docs/containers?topic=containers-encryption-setup).